Feynman Categories: Indexed Enriched Feynman categories, (odd) twists and Hopf algebras

 If we look at Feynman categories indexed over $\GG$ we see that the decomposition is basically in terms of graphs and subgraphs.
 But we have to be a little careful, see \S \ref{ggpar}.
 This nicely illustrates the difference between the two constructions above.
-For instance the $\phi_v$ are not just the subgraphs $\gh_v(\phi)$ but also carry a labelling of the vertices via their source and target maps.
+For instance the $\phi_v$ are not just the subgraphs $\gh_v(\phi)$ but also carry a labeling of the vertices via their source and target maps.
 Forgetting this forces one to work with symmetric products.

-\begin{prop} Considering ghost graph morphisms for $\GG^{ctd}$, $\Delta$ induces a bi-algebra structure on graphs, which is that of Connes--Kreimer and by grading with the number of edges this bi-algebra is connected and hence Hopf with the unique antipode. \end{prop}
+\begin{prop} Considering ghost graph morphisms for $\GG^{ctd}$, $\Delta$ induces a bi-algebra structure on graphs.
+Furthermore dividing by the coideal $\mathfrak{C}$, and by grading with the number of edges, this bi-algebra is connected and hence a Hopf algebra with the unique antipode. \end{prop}

-\begin{proof} Indeed as discussed in \S\ref{ggpar}, the extra data needed to get from $\gh(\phi)$ to $\phi$, knowing the source and target are the isomorphism of $\phi^F$ restricted to its image.
+\begin{proof} Indeed as discussed in \S\ref{ggpar}, the extra data needed to get from $\gh(\phi)$ to $\phi$, knowing the source and target, are the isomorphisms of $\phi^F$ restricted to its image.
 Since we are connected, the morphism $\phi_V$ is automatic.
 One lift for the restriction of $\phi^F$ is to fix strict identity for the isomorphism.
-This however, still leaves the order of the vertices.
+This, however, still leaves the order of the vertices.
 Recall that in $\V^{\otimes}$ the order matters.
 We can kill this by formally using symmetric products of graphs as done in Connes--Kreimer.
 Indeed we then lift a symmetric product to a morphism by using identity for the isomorphism, use $\Delta$ as above and project back to the symmetrized ghost graphs.
 The monoidal structure then becomes the symmetric product.
-Since we kill isomorphisms this way, the bi-algebra graded by the number of edges is indeed connected.
+Since we kill isomorphisms this way, the quotient bi-algebra graded by the number of edges is indeed connected.

 \end{proof}